 Entire Agreement.
 This Agreement constitutes the entire agreement between the parties with respect to its subject matter, and it supersedes and replaces any prior or contemporaneous understandings or agreements, whether written or oral, between the parties with respect to such subject matter.
 No party has been induced to enter into this Agreement by, nor is any party relying on, any representation or warranty outside those expressly set forth in this Agreement.

 Applicable Law.
 This Agreement and the rights of the parties shall be governed by and construed and enforced in accordance with the laws of the State of California, except that the Agreement shall be interpreted as though drafted jointly by both parties.
+Venue for any dispute hereunder shall be the Superior Court in Mendocino County, California.

 Severability.
 In case one or more of the provisions contained in this Agreement, or any application of the provisions, shall be invalid, illegal or unenforceable in any respect, the validity, legality and enforceability of the remaining provisions of this Agreement, and any other application thereof, shall not in any way be affected or impaired.